Physical Therapy FAQs

 What do physical therapist assistants do?

-In most states, yes, you need to be licensed or certified to work as a PTA.
+You need to be licensed or certified to work as a PTA in every jurisdiction.

 What does the title “Physical Therapist” or “PT” after someone’s name mean?